michael-sumner/go-make-things/content/licenses/community-guidelines.md

 - If you’re not sure, ask someone instead of assuming.
 No, really.
 Just ask the administrators.
 We’d rather hear from you than hear about something you said or did after the fact, and we are here to help.
 - Don’t be a bystander.
 Role model respectful behavior, but also help to address disrespect when you see it.

+#### Inclusion

+We believe that you end up with the community that you deserve.

+As a community we may disagree on things like whether or not arrow functions are good, or what the best Pixar movie is.
+This is normal and healthy.

+One thing that will not be tolerated, however, is intolerance.
+Racism, sexism, homophobic, transphobia, and other forms of bigotry and intolerance have no place in our community.

+**If you hold these views, you cannot join the Vanilla JS Slack.**

 #### Resolve Peacefully

 We believe peer-to-peer discussions, feedback, and corrections can help build a stronger, safer, and more welcoming community.